 Deemed O&M Cost Adjustment Calculation

 Life of the baseline bulb is assumed to be 1.83 years for residential and multifamily in unit.
 Baseline bulb cost replacement is assumed to be $6.

+It is important to note that for cost-effectiveness screening purposes, the O&M cost adjustments should only be applied in cases where the light bulbs area actually in service and so should be multiplied by the appropriate ISR.

-Measure Code: RS-LTG-ESTO-V02-150601
+Measure Code: RS-LTG-ESTO-V03-160601